-Organized and facilitated with Year of Uncertainty cohort members Alex Strada + Tali Keren, Tecumseh Ceaser, and Guardians of Flushing Bay, this program introduces frameworks for environmental protection through the tools and perspectives presented by legal practitioners and scholars Chief Harry Wallace and Rebecca Bratspies.
+Organized and facilitated with Queens Museum Year of Uncertainty residency cohort members Alex Strada + Tali Keren, Tecumseh Ceaser, and Guardians of Flushing Bay – this program introduces frameworks for environmental protection through the tools and perspectives presented by legal practitioners and scholars Chief Harry Wallace and Rebecca Bratspies.

-At this pivotal moment—where TakeRoot Justice’s petition filed in June 2020 to demand extensive review of the Special Flushing Waterfront District was dismissed, and the interconnected displacement of Flushing Creek’s vital wetlands, woodlands, and the nearby low income and working class communities hang in limbo—this program aims to explore new paths and tools towards protecting Flushing Creek that are rooted in rights of nature and Indigenous thinking.
+Following the dismissal of TakeRoot Justice’s petition, filed in June 2020 to demand extensive review of the Special Flushing Waterfront District; and the subsequent precarious status of Flushing Creek’s vital wetlands, woodlands, and the nearby low income and working class communities – this program aims to explore new paths and tools towards protecting Flushing Creek that are rooted in rights of nature and Indigenous thinking.

 Guardians of Flushing Bay (GoFB) is a coalition of human-powered boaters, environmental enthusiasts, and local residents advocating for a healthy and equitably accessible Flushing Bay and Creek.
 In close collaboration with residents, organizers, and leaders in our watershed communities—College Point, Flushing, Jackson Heights, Corona and East Elmhurst—GoFB accomplishes their goals through waterfront programming, hands-on stewardship, community visioning, and grassroots organizing that promotes a healthy ecosystem and equitable land use practices.